 - 24 hours of career observation in a Radiation Oncology Department

-Applicants must be either an ARRT registered radiographer (two-year minimum degree) or a Registered Nurse or graduate of an accredited Allied Health Program with patient care experience (2-year minimum degree) and completed the following subjects at an accredited college or university prior to entering the program:
+Applicants must be either an ARRT registered radiographer (two-year minimum degree) and completed the following subjects at an accredited college or university prior to entering the program:

 - Human anatomy and physiology with laboratory, complete sequence

 - College Algebra

 - Intro or General Physics; no lab required